mvolkmann/blog/src/flutter.md

 The `ExpandIcon` widget renders an icon button that toggles between a down and up pointing angle bracket when tapped by rotating it.
-Its `isExpanded` argument dictates the direction and its `onPressed` argument can change the value inside a `StatefulWidget`.
+The `isExpanded` argument dictates the direction and the `onPressed` argument can change the value inside a `StatefulWidget`.
 This can be used in combination with an `AnimatedContainer` to show and hide content.